armin-fx/BandedScad/doc/list.md

 #### `equal (list1, list2, begin1, begin2, count, type, f)` [^][contents]
 [equal]: #equal-list1-list2-begin1-begin2-count-type-f-
 Tests the data of two lists for equality and returns `true` on success.\
-Compares the data directly or with function 'f' if given.
+Compares the data directly or with function `f` if given.
 - `list1`, `list2` - lists to compare
 - `begin1`, `begin2`
   - begin position from respective list